 For those uninitiated in the world of ebikes, here’s what those parts do:

 The electric motor is the most critical feature of an electric bike.
-Ebike motors come in three different types: front hub, rear hub, and mid-drive motors.
+Ebike motors come in three different types: mid-drive, front hub, and rear hub motors.

-Front hub motors are located on the front tire.
-They work by propelling and spinning the front tire, creating a sensation of being “pulled” forward by the bike.
+You can also find hub motors on select e-bikes.
+Front hub motors are located on the front tire, where they create a sensation of being “pulled” forward by the bike.

 Rear hub motors are located on the back tire.
 They work by propelling and spinning the back tire, “pushing” you forward on the bike.